• Skip to primary navigation

 How to Build:

-• Connect inductor coil one end to base of transistor Q1 and other end to ground.
+• Next, connect inductor coil one end to base of transistor Q1 and other end to ground.

-• Connect the collector of transistor Q3 to positive supply through resistor R6 and Red LED.
+• Then connect the emitter of transistor Q3 to ground, connect the base of transistor Q3 to collector of Q2 and resistor R5 and then connect the collector of transistor Q3 to positive supply through resistor R6 and Red LED.

 Safety Note: